“Why the Heck Do I Need a Will?”

 – Mike Price – Plainfield, IN

-I came to Hanlon Niemann to have a Last Will & Testament done.
+I came to Hanlon Niemann & Wright to have a Last Will & Testament done.
 Everyone I met with was very professional, knowledgeable and courteous which is sometimes hard to find.
 All of my questions were fully answered, my documents promptly prepared and my telephone calls promptly returned.
 Everything was up to my expectations.

 —Susan Handelman, Freehold, NJ

 Video: A Checklist for What to Include in Your Last Will & Testament